 Today, the Sydney Harbour Bridge stands as a testament to human ingenuity and remains an iconic landmark, attracting tourists from around the world to witness its majestic beauty.

-Only 16 people died during the 8 year construction that cost $13.5 million.
-This year marks the 80th anniversary.
+What’s more is that only 16 people died during the 8-year construction that cost $13.5 million.

-Of the 2 people that fell off the bridge, only one survived, a remarkable tale of a quick thinking Irishman who in a moment of not thinking stepped backwards off his ledge to drop 50 metres below.
-He realized that he needed to hit the water feet first and managed to do it during the 2 second free fall.
+Of the 2 people that fell off the Harbour Bridge, only one survived, a remarkable tale of a quick thinking Irishman who in a moment of not thinking stepped backwards off his ledge to drop 50 metres below.

 Those watching thought he would never rise to the surface.
 So shocked were they when he popped back up and swam for the nearest boat, breaking only a couple of ribs.

-- Over 2.75 million people have climbed the bridge
+- Over 2.75 million visitors have climbed the bridge

 - The oldest climber to date was 100 year old Mrs Chris Muller